KevinKobori/apexive_interview/documentation/lib/features/pictures/domain/usecases/remote_load_pictures_with_local_fallback.md

-## Remote Load Pictures With Local Fallback
+## Remote Load Catalog With Local Fallback

 > **Success Case**
 1. The system executes the remote load implementation